wizardofki-mage/Rapunzel/README.md

 22 June, 2025

 ## Acknowledgements
-* At first, I was just making a Timber clone with sprites derived from images that are free for non-commercial use.
+* At first, I was just making a Timber clone with sprites that were derived from images free for non-commercial use.
 Then, my spouse, Lisa, suggested to have a wizard attacking a tower and avoiding Rapunzel's hair.
 I decided to make that the game instead.

 ## Sources
 Horton, John.
 Beginning C++ Game Programming, 2nd ed., Packt Publishing, 2019.